Be prepared. Don’t be a victim.

 Best option for most:

-A brand new product line from an established company, we were really impressed with Emergency Essentials’ overall value, flavor, calorie count, nutritional value, meal variety, and clear communication around product options.
+A new product line from an established company, we were really impressed with Emergency Essentials’ overall value, flavor, calorie count, nutritional value, meal variety, and clear communication around product options.
 Other companies did better in a few different aspects, but we felt this did the best job for most people.

 Tasty and convenient: